bitaddict-ab/arassync/README.md

 Create arasdb-local.json if you have user-specific Aras databases/instances to test with, such as on your own computer.

-An aras-db.json typically looks like this: (It can/should changed in your local company's fork.)
+An aras-db.json typically looks like this:

+* It can/should changed in your local company's fork.)
+* The example server shares the folder Aras from it's local C:\\Program Files (x86)\\Aras

+(

 ```json
 {